sudo-umar/sudo-umar.github.io/content/posts/terraform.md

 # define provider
 provider "aws" {
   region = "us-east-1"
-  access_key = "AKIA26VON3TNEMSGJ6F2"
-  secret_key = "1Uc5zvK0+wWzbZ0UKqbMFicnteSCJSplINuJqLsM"
-}
+  access_key = "Your key from security credentials" secret_key = "Your key from aws security credentials" }

 #How to create resources inside a provider